timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

     1. Does this API require an API key?
     1. Can you view an API endpoint url in your browser?
 Do it!

-## Ajax
+## AJAX

-__Asynchronous JavaScript And XML__ (Ajax) allows us to make requests to a server (ours or another application's) without refreshing the page.
+__Asynchronous JavaScript And XML__ (AJAX) allows us to make requests to a server (ours or another application's) without refreshing the page.

 Let's break that down:

 __Asynchronous__ - not happening at the same time.
 Some of your code will be executed at a later time.
 Specifically, when you hear back from a server about a request you made sometime in the past.
 This waiting time won't hold up the performance of the rest of your page.

-__XML__ - another standard for communicating data.
-It's mostly been replaced by JSON and Ajax doesn't require the use of XML.
+__XML__ - another format for structuring data so that it can be sent and received.
+XML has mostly been replaced by JSON and AJAX doesn't require the use of XML.

 You may also hear the term `XMLHttpRequest`.
-This is the same thing as Ajax!
+This is the same thing as AJAX!
 In fact, `window` object in the Browser has available to it another object, `XMLHttpRequest`.
 This is how you would make these types of requests without using jQuery.

 #### Why do we care?

-* Ajax lets us exchange data with the server behind the scenes.
-When a change is made on the client we can send off an Ajax Request to notify the server of what just happened.
+* AJAX lets us exchange data with the server behind the scenes.
+When a change is made on the client we can send off an AJAX Request to notify the server of what just happened.
 This is an important way to maintain state between a client and a server that communicate in HTTP, an inherently stateless protocol.

 * Limiting page reloads makes our web apps feel *faster* and mostly gives our users a *better experience*.
 Imagine if you experienced a full page refresh every time you "liked" a post on Facebook...

 #### How do we use it?

-jQuery gives us [several methods](https://api.jquery.com/category/Ajax) for making Ajax requests.
-We're going to stick to using the `$.ajax()` method [available here](https://api.jquery.com/jQuery.ajax/).
+jQuery gives us [several methods](https://api.jquery.com/category/AJAX) for making AJAX requests.
+We're going to stick to using the `$.aJAX()` method [available here](https://api.jquery.com/jQuery.aJAX/).

 ## GET and POST